mhhf/spore/README.md

 ```
 Run your rpc client( In this case testrpc `testrpc` )

-Deploy the spore ethereum contract with: `npm run truffle`
+Deploy the spore ethereum contract with: `truffle deploy`

 ## Usage
 Run your local ipfs node and rpc client in seperate terminals: